Group Portraits for Business

-Here we used the location not only as a great backdrop for a group shot, but as the creative for the company’s advert.
+Here we used the location not only as a great backdrop for a group shot but as the creative for the company’s advert.

 5. Inject some humour.

 Yes, it’s great to get a fun shot of everyone.
-Often we get these shots when we’ve announced ‘it’s a wrap’ and just as everyone’s relaxing we get that stand out shot.
-But always sit your ‘funny shot’ alongside a serious version of the same set up.
+Often we get these shots when we’ve announced ‘it’s a wrap’ and just as everyone’s relaxing we get that stand-out shot.
+But always sit your ‘funny shot’ alongside a serious version of the same setup.
 Funny is great but not always appropriate.

-And to avoid sounding all ‘sales-y’, here’s what one of our lovely clients has to say about us when it comes to photographing business group portraits.
+Here’s what one of our lovely clients has to say about us when it comes to photographing business group portraits.